purerosefallen/ygopro/README.md

 #### Volumes

+* `/usr/lib/x86_64-linux-gnu/libnvidia-encode.so.450.80.02:/usr/lib/x86_64-linux-gnu/libnvidia-encode.so.1:ro`

+* `/usr/lib/x86_64-linux-gnu/libnvidia-opticalflow.so.450.80.02:/usr/lib/x86_64-linux-gnu/libnvidia-encode.so.1:ro`

-* `/usr/lib/x86_64-linux-gnu/libnvidia-encode.so.1:/usr/lib/x86_64-linux-gnu/libnvidia-encode.so.1:ro` This package depends on the driver installed.
-So you have to mount in.
+This package depends on the driver installed.
+So you have to mount in those library files.

 * `/tmp/.X11-unix:/tmp/.X11-unix` for X11 display.
 You have to install X11 at the host system.